YanJiang12/abe516final/index.md

 Describe the data and its background info and Introduction to a research question (what is the background on this subject; why does the question matter; who will it help; how has been attempted to be answered)
 Task for Class - Useful and appropriate

+# reform

 ## analysis
-Project describes integration of class concepts and discusses why analysis was chosen
+Project describes integration of class concepts and discusses why analysis was chosen 1.graph
+2.feature selection
+3.custer plots

+## Reflection
+comparison on features
+ability to product yields
+what data is useful/missing

 ## Methods